abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 The property `CapabilitiesObject` contains a URI to the underlying object instance that describes the payload format.
 This is described further in the [next section](#collection-capabilities-object).

-The property `UseCase` is used as an indicator to let the client know what a particular capability is to be used.
+The property `UseCase` is used to inform the client of the context of a particular create (POST) operation.
 The table below shows the different values for `UseCase` as used by Composability.
 Each value corresponds with a specific type of resource being composed in addition to a [type of composition](#types-of-compositions) for the request.

 | `UseCase` Value             | Composed Resource | Type of Composition               |
 | --------------------------- | ----------------- | --------------------------------- |
 | `ComputerSystemComposition` | `ComputerSystem`  | [Specific](#specific-composition) |

 The property `TargetCollection` inside the `Links` object contains the URI of the Resource Collection that accepts the given capability.
-A client will be able to perform a POST operation against this URI as described by the contents of the `CapabilitiesObject`.
+A client will be able to perform a create (POST) operation against this URI as described by the contents of the `CapabilitiesObject`.

 Example Collection Capabilities Annotation:
 ```json